oskar-skog/hack-cygwin252/README.md

 ## Build environent

+- Cygwin 2.5.2 on Windows Server 2003 SE SP 2
-Cygwin 2.5.2 on Windows Server 2003, may also work on XP but has not been tested.
+- Cygwin 2.5.2 on ReactOS 0.4.15-dev-4994, using cygwin1.dll from here
+- may also work on XP but has not been tested

 You need to install the following packages:
 - gcc-g++